bwittenberg/bwittenberg/README.md

 I build high quality software in collaboration with teams.
 Still learning, still having fun.

-🔭 I'm currently working on web applications built with Typescript, React, GraphQL, and organized in a monorepo.
+🔭 I'm currently working on web applications built with Typescript, React, GraphQL, all organized in a monorepo.

 📫 How to reach me: https://www.linkedin.com/in/benjamin-wittenberg/